sharetribe/flex-docs/src/docs/operator-guides-pages/how-to-edit-pages/index.md

 ### Gettings started

 Find the Pages feature in [Console](https://flex-console.sharetribe.com/).
-Navigate to your Demo environment, pick the “Build” section from your top bar, select “Content” from the sub-menu, then select “Pages” from the left side menu.
+Navigate to your Test environment, pick the “Build” section from your top bar, select “Content” from the sub-menu, then select “Pages” from the left side menu.
 You should now see your default content pages (the About page, the Landing page, the Terms of use page, and the Policy page) ready for editing.
 You can also access the feature directly through the path https://flex-console.sharetribe.com/content/pages.
-Make sure that you are in the demo environment of your marketplace if you want to start modifying your Pages right away.
+Make sure that you are in the Test environment of your marketplace if you want to start modifying your Pages right away.

 If you don't have the default Pages available in Console and want to